packit/packit.dev/content/docs/source-git/how-to-source-git.md

 ## Test the source-git repository

-*The following requires Packit version 0.31.0 or higher, which at the time of writing this is not yet release.
-Alternatively you can install the latest development version [from Copr].*

 Try creating an update in the dist-git repository from the source-git repository you've just created.
 All the changes below are local.